 How to Calculate Your Grade: Simple Guide for School, College & University

-This grade calculator lets you enter every test, quiz, homework and project, apply weights (for example, tests 40%, homework 20%, final exam 30%), and instantly see your overall percentage and letter grade.
-You can also use it as a โwhat do I need on my final exam?โ calculator to plan the rest of your semester.
+This final grade calculator lets you enter every test, quiz, homework and project, apply weights (for example tests 40%, homework 20%, final exam 30%), and instantly see your overall percentage and letter grade.

 Most schools and universities use a weighted grading system.
 Instead of treating every assignment the same, each category has a different impact on your final grade.
 A common example used in the US, UK and Canada is: